slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"If you wish to control others you must control yourself."
 -- Miyamoto Musashi*
 > *"The leader doesn't take charge of the tribe.
 The leader takes responsability for the tribe."
--- Naval Ravikant*
-> *"Charisma is the ability to project confidence and love at the same time."
+"Charisma is the ability to project confidence and love at the same time."
--- Naval Ravikant*
-> *"If aren't willing to get mocked, you'll never be able to lead."
+"If aren't willing to get mocked, you'll never be able to lead."
--- Naval Ravikant*
-> *"The highest status people in human history are those that asked for nothing and gave everything."
+"The highest status people in human history are those that asked for nothing and gave everything."
--- Naval Ravikant*
-> *"You lead by willing to walk alone."
+"You lead by willing to walk alone."
 -- Naval Ravikant*

 - a autoridade é delegavel mas a responsabilidade n é delegavel